denten-books/plain-text/0-intro.md

 their biases or motivations.
 The search results for "Andalusian Spain" may well suppress elements of Muslim history or privilege a historical narrative that privileges an English-centric view of the world.

-[^ln-bookreview]: I write "supplants the function" because I do not mean to imply that the book review disappears or becomes less vital.
-On massive market platforms like Amazon Books, the book review passes from the domain of an expert to the domain of the lay reader.
-Book reviews thus proliferate.
-Their function changes from universal aesthetic judgement to instrumental reasoning.
-In other words, we now find the book first then read the review.
-The review ceases to serve as a tool for discovery--a function now addressed by the search and recommendation engines.

 Each text in the returned search results list requires the instrumentation of close, analytical interpretation.
 However, the same discipline of critical and